mongodb/mongo-powerbi-connector/mongodb-atlas-sql-interface.md

 ## Troubleshooting

-When the connection can't be established successfully, the generic error message `The driver returned invalid (or failed to return) SQL_DRIVER_ODBC_VER: 03.80` is displayed.
+When a connection can't be established, the generic error message `The driver returned invalid (or failed to return) SQL_DRIVER_ODBC_VER: 03.80` is displayed.
 Start by checking your credentials and that you have no network issues accessing your federated database.